 To learn is to play, ask, watch and listen.
 Play in the recitals and chamber music concerts, ask questions, watch masterclasses and listen to the NAC Orchestra in concert.
 Take it all in.

-YAP students are expected to attend every masterclass.
 Each of these professional sessions touches on not only instrumental technique but also on posture, listening, tuning, teaching methods, and communication of important musical ideas.

-Young Artists Program is made possible through the wonderful generosity of individual donors and corporations, the NAC’s National Youth and Education Trust and its Lead Partner CIBC.
+Young Artists Program is made possible through the wonderful generosity of individual donors and corporations, the NAC’s National Youth and Education Trust and its Lead Partner Rogers.
 We would also like to thank Honorary Patron Sara Vered.